 A little perspective so you know who’s providing the information herein:

-I founded Magic Touch Mechanical in Mesa, AZ over 20-years ago in 1997.
+I founded Magic Touch Mechanical in Mesa, AZ 25-years ago in 1997.
 Magic Touch, while not huge, is larger than the average HVAC contracting / home service company according to statistics.
 I share that only to express that we install a lot of new air conditioning units.
-We’ve installed tens-of-thousands throughout the Greater Phoenix area over the last two decades.
+We’ve installed tens-of-thousands throughout the Greater Phoenix area over the last two and a half decades.

 We offer a lot more services than just air conditioning installation.
 However, our air conditioning & heating system install department has long been the busiest department in our company.
 In other words, we know these machines inside and out and the differences between them because of our install volume.

-American Standard vs Trane – I’ve Seen Them Being Built with Our Own Eyes
+American Standard vs Trane – I’ve Seen Them Being Built with My Own Eyes

 I’ve personally visited the manufacturing facilities of almost every major HVAC (Heating, Ventilation, and Air Conditioning) manufacturer on the market.
 I’ve watched both Trane and American Standard units going down the same assembly line first-hand during several trips to their factory.

-Now that you know I’m definitely qualified to answer the question of American Standard vs Trane you’ve been searching for:
+Now that you know I’m definitely qualified to answer the question of American Standard vs Trane, let’s get to it!

+That’s right, there is no difference between Trane and American Standard, they’re exactly the same product!
 The only exception to that statement is the condensing unit top that comes on a few of the high-efficiency condenser models.
-Under the Trane name, these models are equipped with the DuraTuff top.
+Under the Trane name, these models are equipped with the DuraTuff aka All Weather top.
 Under the American Standard name, the DuraTuff top can be purchased at an additional cost, and field installed.
-Aside from that difference the rest of the equipment lineup and components are identical.
+Aside from that difference the rest of the equipment lineup and components are 100% identical.